pippinsplugins/Comments-Not-Replied-To/README.txt

 == Description ==

-"Comment's Not Replied To" is a plugin that makes it easy to manage the comments on your blog, especially for those of you who have a significant amount of comments.
+"Comments Not Replied To" is a plugin that makes it easy to manage the comments on your blog, especially for those of you who have a significant amount of comments.

 Simply put, "Comments Not Replied To" introduces a new area in the administrative dashboard that allows you to see what comments to which you - as the site author - have not yet replied.

 == Installation ==